 Early in the movie, we see Dastan attempting a vertical wall run with somersault, a move frequently used in the games, and failing.
 Later, however, he pulls out a perfect one while on the run.

 No OSHA Compliance: The path leading to the Hourglass is said to immediately self-destruct if something touches the sand on either side of the path.
-Presumably Nizam's digging destabilised the cavern, because otherwise it seems like a rather stange safety feature, considering just the door opening caused enough vibrations to cause stones to begin falling from the ceiling!
+Presumably Nizam's digging destabilised the cavern, because otherwise it seems like a rather strange safety feature, considering just the door opening caused enough vibrations to cause stones to begin falling from the ceiling!

 Le Parkour: Of course.
 Wouldn't have been Prince of Persia without it!